Leuchtfeuer/auth0-for-typo3/README.md

 ### Plugin ###
 This extensions comes with a login/logout plugin for frontend users.
-It is located in a separate tab when creating a new content element.
+It is located underneath the plugin tab when creating a new content element.

 #### Configuration ####
 In general there are two configurations you have to care about.
 First of